BullyHunter32/Bullyware/README.md

 # methamphetamine-public

-More formally known as Bullyware
+More formally known as Bullyware.
 This is just a little project of mine.
 Its a work in progress, it is not finished.
 There are misising pages and there may be errors.
 I dont mind if someone doesn't like it